 </div>

-Security CMS provides a dedicated API interface for liking comments.When the user clicks the like button, we need to send a request to this interface from the front-end JavaScript to inform the system which comment has been liked.
+The AnQi CMS provides a dedicated API interface for liking comments.When the user clicks the like button, we need to send a request to this interface through the front-end JavaScript to inform the system which comment has been liked.

-The like API interface is:/comment/praiseIt receives a parameter through a POST request:idThis is the comment ID, which is returned by this interface.
-The data returned in JSON format includes the updated number of likes.
+The like API interface is:/comment/praiseIt receives a parameter via POST request:idThis represents the comment ID.
+This API will return JSON data that includes the updated number of likes.

 <script src="https://cdn.bootcdn.net/ajax/libs/jquery/3.6.0/jquery.min.js"></script>